dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 The main features of EDHOC are:

 * Support for different authentication methods and credentials.
 The authentication methods include (mixed) signatures and static Diffie-Hellman keys {{RFC9528}}, and pre-shared keys {{I-D.ietf-lake-edhoc-psk}}.
-A large and extensible variety of authentication credentials is supported, including public key certificates such as X.509 and C509 {{I-D.ietf-cose-cbor-encoded-cert}}, CBOR Web Tokens, and CWT Claims Sets {{RFC8392}}.
+A large and extensible variety of authentication credentials is supported, including public key certificates such as X.509 and C509 {{I-D.ietf-cose-cbor-encoded-cert}}, CBOR Web Token (CWT), and CWT Claims Set (CCS) {{RFC8392}}.

 * A standardized and extensible format for identification of credentials, using COSE header parameters {{RFC9052}}, supporting credential transport by value or by reference, enabling very compact representations.